iarsystems/iar-risc-v-gd32v-eval/Examples/temperature-humidity/README.md

 Once the build is complete, connect your evaluation board debugger 20-pin header (__J11__) to the I-jet debugging probe and then select `Project → Download and Debug (CTRL + D)`.

 The IDE will slightly change its initial appearance and new menu options will become available as it enters in debug mode.
-This project uses the integrated IAR Embedded Workbench virtual terminal to output the accelerometer (x,y,z)-axis data.
+This project uses the integrated IAR Embedded Workbench virtual terminal to output the sensor data.

 In order to see the sensor data in real time, select `View → Terminal I/O`.
 A new window named __Terminal I/O__ will show up without any output so far.